Dev-Study-Buddies/Minido-Research/misc/typescript-notes.md

 type UnknownEmployee = Employee | Admin;

 function printEmployeeInformation(emp: UnknownEmployee) {
-  if(typeof emp === 'Admin`) // this doesnt work as typeguard because typeof only works with Javascript types
+  // Error since typeguard because typeof only works with Javascript types if(typeof emp === 'Admin'){
-    console.log(emp.privileges); // this would be error because compiler not sure if its an Emmployee or admin
+  // error because compiler not sure if its an Emmployee or admin
+    console.log(emp.privileges);
+  }

   if(emp.privileges)... // this doesn't work as a type guard either

   // valid type guard for checking if a property exists in an object